JuliaIntervals/IntervalArithmetic.jl/docs/src/usage.md

 julia> @interval(0.1)
 [0.0999999, 0.100001]
 ```
-If you instead know which exactly-representable floating-point number $a$ you need and really
+If you instead know which exactly-representable floating-point number `a` you need and really
-want to make a *thin interval*, i.e., an interval of the form $[a, a]$,
+want to make a *thin interval*, i.e., an interval of the form `[a, a]`,
 containing precisely one float, then you can
 use the `Interval` constructor directly:
 ```jldoctest usage